apache/skywalking-website/content/blog/2024-05-13-skywalking-10-release/index.md

 OAP will detect the services from different layers, and try to build the connections.
 Users can click the `Hierarchy Services` in any layer's service topology node or service dashboard to get the `Hierarchy Topology`.
 In this topology graph, users can see the relationships between the services in different layers and the summary of the metrics and also can jump to the service dashboard in the layer.
-When a service occurrs performance issue, users can easily analyze the metrics from different layers and track down the root cause:
+When a service occurs performance issue, users can easily analyze the metrics from different layers and track down the root cause:

 The examples of the `Service Hierarchy` relationships:

 1. The application `song` deployed in the Kubernetes cluster with SkyWalking agent and Service Mesh at the same time.
-So the application `song` across the `GENERAL`, `MESH`, `MESH_DP` and `K8S_SERVICE` layers which could be monitoring by SkyWalking, the `Service Hierarchy` topology as below:
+So the application `song` across the `GENERAL`, `MESH`, `MESH_DP` and `K8S_SERVICE` layers which could be monitored by SkyWalking, the `Service Hierarchy` topology as below:
 ![Figure 3: Service Hierarchy Agent With K8s Service And Mesh With K8s Service](song.jpg)
 Figure 3: Service Hierarchy Agent With K8s Service And Mesh With K8s Service.</br>